 2.3 Production Performance Observation

 Production performance assessment was conducted at the end of the 35-day rearing period.
 All birds were individually weighed on day 1 and again on day 35 to determine body weight gain.
-Feed intake was measured by calculating the difference between the total feed offered and the remaining feed in each pen, recorded daily for each replicate.
+Feed intake was determined on a daily basis by removing the feed refusal from the provided feed, divided by the number of birds in each pen.
 Feed was provided ad libitum, and refusals were collected and weighed before each morning feeding.
 In cases of mortality, feed intake and weight gain were adjusted accordingly by accounting for the number of birds lost and their corresponding feed consumption.
 The experimental unit used for all calculations was the replicate pen (n = 5 per treatment), and data were expressed as averages per bird.

 This evaluation focused on four key variables: feed intake (FI), body weight gain (BWG), feed conversion ratio (FCR), and production index (PI).
 These parameters were selected for their critical role in measuring broiler growth performance, nutrient efficiency, and economic productivity.
 Feed intake reflects feeding behavior and consumption ability, while body weight gain indicates growth potential under dietary treatments.
 FCR is a standard indicator of feed efficiency, and PI integrates all factors—including survival rate and age—to provide a comprehensive productivity score.
 All variables were calculated using standard equations to ensure comparability across treatments and replicates.